Is CSA right for you? How does it work? Read on to find out.

 And when in doubt, everything I grow tastes great either in a soup, a salad or a stir-fry!

 Can I buy a CSA for my friend, parents or neighbour?

 Of course!
 I think it’s a great present idea.
 Just let me know who it’s for and which pick-up option they’d like.

 Are there other perks in joining the CSA box program?

 Other than the obvious perks like getting fresh, local veggies harvested just for you, knowing that your grocery budget is staying in our local community and supporting a young queer farmer, stay tuned for invites to on-farm events over the course of the CSA season.

-As long as COVID restrictions allow, CSA members are invited to an annual farm tour, where they can explore the farm, ask questions and get to meet other CSA members.
+CSA members are invited to an annual farm tour, where they can explore the farm, ask questions and get to meet other CSA members.
 Potlucks and a Fall Fair are also in the works for the future.

 You haven’t answered my burning question!

 Send me a message by email at ardeo [at] rakeandradish [dot] ca or through the contact us form and I’ll be more than happy to answer.